telerik/kendo-react-dropdowns/README.md

     );
 ```

-For more examples and available configuration options, refer to the [DropDownList documentation section](https://github.com/telerik/kendo-react-dropdowns/tree/master/docs/dropdownlist/index.md).
+For more examples and available configuration options, refer to the [DropDownList documentation](https://github.com/telerik/kendo-react-dropdowns/tree/master/docs/dropdownlist/index.md).

 ## Installation

-> As of the latest Kendo UI release, the React DropDowns have not been published as a public scoped NPM package yet.
-The team are working hard on doing so shortly.
+> As of the latest Kendo UI release, the DropDowns have not been published as a public scoped NPM package yet.
+The team are working on doing so shortly.

 ## Browser Support

-The Kendo UI DropDowns components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The DropDowns support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary